 - Prefer `interface` over `type` for object shapes

-Step 5: Force flush the rules cache
+Step 4: Reload to flush the cache

 Cmd+Shift+P → "Developer: Reload Window"